The 5 best garden kneelers in 2026 - as tested by our team of experts

 - Best kneeler for durability: Senua Garden Kneeling Pad

-- Best knee pads: Burgon and Ball Kneelo Knee Pads
+- Best knee pads: Burgon & Ball Kneelo Knee Pads

 We've tested a range of kneelers and knee pads, using them throughout the gardening season in different gardens and situations to help you find the right one for your garden.
-They were used for varying lengths of time, on different surfaces, including gravel, grass, muddy soil, and stony ground.
+They were used for varying lengths of time, on different surfaces, including gravel, grass, muddy soil and stony ground.
 Each kneeler has a detailed list of pros and cons for clarity and has been rated according to comfort and support, materials, durability and value for money.
-Every kneeler in our round up below has scored a minimum of three out of five stars, so you can buy with confidence.
+From 2026, you’ll only see newly awarded Best Buy badges on garden kneelers that score 4.5 out of 5 or higher.
+Anything rated 3.5 or above will still feature in our ‘Best of the rest’ list.

 Jump to: